kean/articles/2020-11-29-formatted-strings.markdown

 ```

-Now it matches the expected design.
-There are still at least four major issues you should be aware of.
+> Now it matches the expected design, but there are still at least four major issues you should be aware of.

-> WARNING
 {:.warning}

 1. It produces attributes you might not necessarily want, such as `.kern`, `.paragraphStyle`, etc. You might want to remove those.